 Formula 1 helmets cost around $4,000-$6,000 each to make.
 However, over the course of a full season, a single driver might require 10+ helmets, adding up to a total of $40,000+.
 If you’re looking to buy one, helmets can cost hundreds of dollars for replicas and tens of thousands for race-used ones.

 The standard for these helmets is incredibly high, and they are designed to protect the driver against many different scenarios.
 Below, I’ll take a closer look at these helmets and why they’re such an integral part of Formula 1.

 The Importance Of Helmets In F1

-Massa was unconscious with his foot stuck on the throttle pedal before his car even hit the barriers at the end of the straight.
-The result was an extremely violent injury, a concussion and Massa missed the rest of the 2009 Formula 1 season.
+In 2009, Felipe Massa was hit just above his visor by a 2-pound spring that came off the car in front of him.
+The spring hit the Ferrari driver, who was traveling at 160 mph (260 kph).
+Massa was knocked unconscious with his foot stuck on the throttle pedal before his car even hit the barriers at the end of the straight.
+The result was a concussion that meant Massa missed the rest of the 2009 Formula 1 season.

 Accidents like these, as rare as they may be, cannot be overlooked.
 Since this incident, the FIA have required all Formula 1 spec helmets to include a carbon fibre strip that runs across the top of the driver’s visor.

 Formula 1 helmets are designed with the highest of safety standards in mind.
 This of course skyrockets the cost of the helmet.
 A single Formula 1 level helmet costs around $4,000-$6,000.